 Furthermore $\mu =\lim_{k\rightarrow \infty }\mu _{k}$ where $\mu _{k}$ is any sequence defined inductively in the following way: let\ $\mu _{0}$ be some probability measure in $P_{w}$ with $||\mu _{0}||_{w}\leq M_{1}$, then $ \mu _{1}$ is the fixed probability measure of $L_{\delta ,\mu _{0}},$ $\mu _{i}$ in $\ P_{w}$; $\mu _{i}$ is the fixed probability measure of $ L_{\delta ,\mu _{i-1}}$ in $\ P_{w}$ and so on. \end{theorem}

+While the assumptions $(Exi1)$, $(Exi2)$ and the uniqueness of the fixed probability measure in $P_{w}$ for the family $L_{\delta ,\mu }$ can be easily verified for a large class of examples, including families of transfer operators coming from piecewise expanding maps, the assumption $ (Exi3)$ imposes some stronger requirements on the kind of systems we can consider when applying this statement.

 The assumption $(Exi3)$ correspond to a Lipschitz quantitative stability for the fixed points of the operators in the family $L_{\delta ,\mu }$ when the operators are perturbed by changing $\mu $.
 This is a strong assumption which is however satisfied for many interesting systems, as expanding and uniformly hyperbolic or many random ones, but it is not satisfied for other systems like piecewise expanding maps for perturbations changing their turning points.
-We remark that indeed self consistent transfer operators arising from piecewise expanding maps show a complicated behavior from the point of view of the uniqueness of the invariant measure (\cite{Se2}), confirming the importance of some strong assumption as $(Exi3)$.
+We remark that indeed self-consistent transfer operators arising from piecewise expanding maps show a complicated behavior from the point of view of the uniqueness of the invariant measure (\cite{Se2}).